Car parking charges for patients and visitors will resume from Wednesday 1 June 2022.

-The Trust operates an Automatic Number Plate Recognition in some of its car parking areas.
+The Trust operates an Automatic Number Plate Recognition (ANPR) in some of its car parking areas.

 We have included some answers to questions that have been asked further down this page.

-St Mary’s Hospital has car parking charges in place.
-Please ensure visitors park in the designated car parks for visitors and display a valid car parking ticket.
+St Mary’s Hospital has car parking charges in place (from 1 June 2022).
+Please ensure patients and visitors park in the designated car parks and display a valid car parking ticket.
 The current car parking charges are:

 Reduced rate parking for visitors of long term inpatients